gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Added parameter 'cs_params' in the 'key' parameter of the Key Distribution Response (Section 4.3).

-* New IANA registrations in the "ACE Groupcomm Key", "OSCORE Security Context Parameters Registry" and "ACE Groupcomm Profile Registry" (Section 9).
+* New IANA registrations in the "ACE Authorization Server Request Creation Hints" Registry, "ACE Groupcomm Key" Registry, "OSCORE Security Context Parameters" Registry and "ACE Groupcomm Profile" Registry (Section 9).

 # Acknowledgments {#sec-acknowledgments}
 {: numbered="no"}